-As soon as you become an IPP member, you get access to the IPP training dashboard, which includes 4 training modules with 40+ training videos, and 9 advanced training workbooks.
+As soon as you become an IPP member, you get access to the IPP dashboard, which includes 4 modules with 40+ videos, and 9 advanced workbooks.
 You also get access to monthly members-only webinars about relevant topics in IP.
 Finally, you get lifetime access to a private job referral network of IP Professionals and IP hiring managers, and guaranteed feedback from these IP professionals 24/7 on any job search-related question so you can get hired into your target IP profession.

 Module #1 – Introduction To Intellectual Property

 You know you want to become an IP professional.
 To make this transition, you’ll need to understand how IP works.
 This module covers…